gkaf89/NCC-Trainings/docs/environment/README.md

 Micromamba supports almost all the subcommands of Conda.
 For more details see the [official documentation](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).

-??? example "Creating an environment for R"
+??? example "Creating environments with Micromamba"
+    === "Environment for Python"

-    Assume for instance that we want to install R. Create an environment call `R-project` and activate it:
+        To install Python, create an environment named for instance `python-project` and activate it:
         ```bash
+        micromamba create --name python-project
+        micromamba activate python-project
+        ```
+        The interpreter and basic modules for Python (e.g. `venv`) are included in the `python` package of the conda-forge channel.
+Installing `python` with the command
+        ```bash
+        micromamba install --channel conda-forge python
+        ```
+        or
+        ```bash
+        micromamba install conda-forge::python
+        ```
+        will install the Python interpreter (REPL)  and the components required to run simple Python scripts.
+More involved scripts may require functionality provided in various Python packages.
+Search Python packages in the conda-forge channel with the name with which they appear in [PyPI](https://pypi.org/).
+For instance the Conda package `numpy` provide the same functionality with the PyPI package `numpy`.

+    === "Environment for R"
+        To install R, create an environment named for instance `R-project` and activate it:
+        ```bash
         micromamba create --name R-project
         micromamba activate R-project
         ```
-    The basic functionality of the R software environment is contained in the `r-base` package.
-Calling
+        The basic functionality of the R software environment is contained in the `r-base` package of the conda-forge channel.
+Installing `r-base` with the command
         ```bash
         micromamba install --channel conda-forge r-base
         ```
         or
         ```bash
         micromamba install conda-forge::r-base
         ```
-    will install all the components required to run standalone R scripts.
-More involved scripts need functionality defined in various R packages.
-The R packages are prepended with a prefix 'r-' in the conda-forge channel.
+        will install the R interpreter and the components required to run simple standalone R scripts.
+More involved scripts may required functionality provided in various R packages.
+The R packages in the conda-forge channel are prepended with a prefix 'r-'.
 Thus, `plm` becomes `r-plm` and so on.

-After all the required packages have been installed, the environment is ready for use.
+    Install any required package _while your environment is active_ with the `install` subcommand.

 ### Using environments in submission scripts